-The Arabic language is estimated to be made out of millions of words with the largest Arabic dictionary having over 120000 words.
-This can seem a really big and frightening number to someone wanting to start learning Arabic, but here's the good news: you only need to know roughly 5% of the total words to be fluent in Arabic.
-This translates into knowing only most common Arabic words in order to be able to have fluent conversations in Arabic.
+The Arabic language is estimated to be made out of millions of words with the largest Arabic dictionary having over 120,000 words.
+This can look like a really big and frightening number to someone wanting to start learning Arabic, but here's the good news: you only need to know roughly 5% of the total words to be fluent in Arabic.
+This translates into knowing only the most common Arabic words in order to be able to have fluent conversations in Arabic.

 Let's naturally start with "مرحبا" which means "Hello" in Arabic.
 This is one of the most known words in Arabic and a great way to start a conversation with someone from Dubai.
 Click play below to listen to the actual pronunciation: